 Including basic obedience as an essential part of your routine will make your Aussie a better companion and will help to establish a stronger relationship.
 It is a part of responsible dog ownership!
 Your Australian Shepherd is eager to please and learn so training can be a very enjoyable experience when it includes positive training methods along with lots of treats and praise.
 Harsh corrections are seldom necessary for this breed.

 Most communities offer dog training classes and activities.
 Inquire at your vet or ask other dog-owners for recommendations.
-CedarPaws will also be happy to offers suggestions for appropriate classes.
+CedarPaws will also be happy to offer suggestions for appropriate classes.
 Most classes begin with the basics and progress to advanced levels for those owners who wish to prepare their Aussie for competition at dog shows, agility trials or flyball events.

 The Australian Shepherd is a natural herder, born with varying amounts of herding instinct and ability.
 Herding clinics are often offered to help to develop these natural abilities.
 Stockdog trials provide opportunities to test your teamwork and skills and also to earn competitive titles.